2446

 Appian Net Revenue Retention Rate

-Appian's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 115% in Q2.
-This means that even if Appian didn't win any new customers over the last 12 months, it would've grown its revenue by 15%.
+Appian's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 120% in Q1.
+This means that even if Appian didn't win any new customers over the last 12 months, it would've grown its revenue by 20%.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Appian's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.2% in Q2.
+Appian's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.6% in Q1.

 Appian Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.71 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Appian's gross margin is lower than that of a typical SaaS businesses and its decline over the last year is putting it in an even deeper hole.
+That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite the recent drop, Appian's gross margin is around the average of a typical SaaS businesses.
 Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Appian burned through $15.3 million of cash in Q2 , reducing its cash burn by 50.5% year on year.
+Appian's free cash flow came in at $16.67 million in Q1, turning positive over the last year.

 Appian Free Cash Flow

-Appian has burned through $105.7 million of cash over the last 12 months, resulting in a negative 21.1% free cash flow margin.
-This low FCF margin stems from Appian's poor unit economics or a constant need to reinvest in its business to stay competitive.
+Appian has burned through $73.73 million of cash over the last 12 months, resulting in a negative 13.2% free cash flow margin.
+This low FCF margin stems from Appian's constant need to reinvest in its business to stay competitive.

 Is Now The Time?